Fiori-Tracker/fioritracker.github.io/2007FPS01/inst-ux/step-1.md

 2. Check connection status

-Using SAP Gui transaction `ZFTSETUP` start `2.
+Using same SAP Gui `Admin transaction` start step `2.
 Connection status check Modify Managed systems`:

 For correctly configured systems it should show green light in column `status` as shown on below screenshot: